National Highway A1

 Via road, the city of Cairns is serviced by four main arterial roads, two of which are critical freight routes – the Bruce Highway and the Kennedy Highway.

 The Bruce Highway is part of the National Highway A1, providing the vital link between Cairns and Townsville, other Queensland coastal cities and Brisbane.
-The highway supports the transport of freight into and out of the region and currently ends in Cairns at the sea port.
+The highway supports the transport of freight into and out of the region.
+The National Highway A1 was extended by the Federal Government in 2020 to the intersection of Captain Cook and Kennedy Highways and Mount Milman Drive, Smithfield, north of Cairns, which will lead to a major upgrade of the Captain Cook Highway, with $359 million allocated.

 Over the past decade, the Bruce Highway has consistently been rated one of Australia’s highest-risk roads.
-In 2016 the highway accounted for 48% of Queensland casualty crashes and more than half of the State’s fatalities.
-Nationally, this equates to more than 17% of fatalities on only 7.5% of the entire national network.
-On the 299 km section between Cairns and Townsville, which carries an estimated 17,250 vehicles per day, in the 5 years to 2017 there were 328 casualty crashes and 22 fatalities.
+In 2016 the highway accounted for 17% of National casualty crashes on only 7.5% of the entire national network.
+On the 299 km section between Cairns and Townsville, which carries an estimated 17,250 vehicles per day, in the five years to 2020 there were 604 casualty crashes and 33 fatalities.

 To address the significant safety issues, in 2013 the Federal Government introduced the $12.6 billion Bruce Highway Upgrade Program, which has led to step-change investments in north Queensland sections of the highway.
-Together with the State Government, to date this has delivered: $595 million for Stages 1 to 4 of Cairns Southern Access upgrades with another $226 million committed for Stage 5; $20 million committed for Innisfail bypass planning and to improve flood immunity between Cardwell and Ingham; $48 million committed to plan for upgrades to the Cardwell Range; and another $63 million committed for Townsville Northern Access upgrades.
+Together with the State Government, to date this has delivered: $610 million for Stages 1 to 4 of Cairns Southern Access upgrades with another $225 million committed for Stage 5; $9 million committed for Innisfail bypass planning; $48 million committed to plan for the Cardwell Range deviation; and another $99.8million committed for Townsville Northern Access upgrades.

-- Kuranda Range Road: Commence development of the Cairns to Northern Tablelands access strategy ($1.25 million) with a view to completion by 2021.
+- Kuranda Range Road: Release the findings of the $1.25 million Cairns to Northern Tablelands access strategy (completed).

 - Bruce Highway, Innisfail Bypass: Continue to preserve the existing bypass corridor and commence transport project planning ($9 million) with a view to completion by 2022.